nanoporetech/medaka/README.md

 **Installation with conda**

-> The bioconda medaka packages are no longer supported by Oxford Nanopore Technologies.
+> The bioconda medaka packages are not supported by Oxford Nanopore Technologies.

 For those who prefer the conda package manager, medaka is available via the [bioconda](https://anaconda.org/bioconda/medaka) channel: